MariaEgbuna/Adidas_Sales/README.md

 ![Screenshot](Images/Performance_Analysis.png)

 ### Regional and Temporal Trends
-* How does the total revenue change across different weeks or months?
+* How does the total revenue change across different months?
 * Which region contributes the most to the total sales, and does it align with the highest profitability?
-* Are there specific dates or weeks when certain products experienced a significant spike or drop in sales?
+* What are the retailers sales distribution?
+* Average profit margin by regions?

 ![Screenshot](Images/Regional&Temporal_Trends.png)

 ### Profitability Insights
 * Which product category has the highest operating profit across all sales methods?
-* What is the average profit margin for products sold via In-store vs. Outlet methods?
+* What is the average price for products sold via In-store vs. Outlet methods?
-* Which product had the lowest operating margin, and how can this be improved?
+* Which retailers had the lowest profit percentage, and how can this be improved?

 ![Screenshot](Images/Profitability_Insights.png)